MQTT Protocol Reference

 Keep-alive

-After 30 seconds without a PUBLISH, the client sends a PINGREQ.
+- After roughly 30 seconds without traffic, the client sends a

-If the broker receives no traffic for 60 seconds, it publishes the LWT and disconnects the client.
+PINGREQ. - If the broker receives no traffic for the keep-alive window, it considers the client disconnected and publishes the LWT.

 Example raw MQTT session